 What message would you give your local church if you had their undivided attention?
 What message would you give the wider church?
 What do you think is the most important thing Christians today need to hear?

-To each church Jesus says, ‘He who has an ear, let him hear what the Spirit says to the churches.’
+To each church Jesus says: "Whoever has ears, let them hear what the Spirit says to the churches."
 These seven messages are rooted in the particular challenges faced by each congregation.
 But they are not just what the Spirit spoke to one church back then.
 Through these messages, the Spirit also speaks to the churches of our day, who face the same challenges and temptations now as they did then.

 Jesus brings a message of comfort and hope to those who are under pressure.
 He brings a wake-up call to those who are compromised.
 In love, He speaks of the love that matters most.
 He tells us what is truly important.
 He offers great resources to those who remain faithful.
 He promises great rewards to those who overcome.